 A level Spanish Course

-What board do we do?
-Edexcel A level code: 9SP01
+What Board do we do?
+Edexcel A Level code: 9SP0

-The A level in Spanish aims to encourage students to develop their interest for language learning considering their study of the language in a broader context.
-Therefore, it aims to develop students’ awareness and understanding of the contemporary society, cultural background and heritage as well as to communicate confidently, clearly and effectively in the target language for a range of purposes.
+The A Level in Spanish aims to encourage students to develop their interest for language learning, considering their study of the language in a broader context.
+Therefore, it aims to develop students’ awareness and under-standing of contemporary society, cultural background and heritage as well as to communicate confidently, clearly and effectively in the target language for a range of purposes.

 Which subjects combine well with Spanish?

 Spanish combines well with a number of other subjects.
 The related disciplines of other languages, Business Studies, ICT and Economics are obvious examples.
-Other suitable subjects are Art and Design (Photography) and Law.
+Other suitable subjects are Art and Design (Photography).